Mastering Cucumber: A Step-by-Step Guide to Setting up Gherkin E2E tests

 Then I should see a notification that says "Shopping cart emptied"

 The next test is bad because it does not clearly define the behavior of the shopping cart feature.
 The scenarios are too general and do not specify the steps or verification points necessary to test the feature.
-Additionally, the test only covers a limited number of behaviors, which means that the shopping cart feature is not being tested comprehensively.
+The test only covers a limited number of behaviors, which means that the shopping cart feature is not being tested comprehensively.

 Feature: Shopping cart